 Analysis and Test Results

 We purchased and tested the best rockers on the market to determine which options are the best for every baby-centered goal.

 Ease of Use

-Harried and sleep-deprived parents need products that are easy to use and straightforward in their designs.
-Trust us; you'll want a rocker that works with little input from your brain and body when your infant keeps you up all night.
-We looked for options with simple user manuals, intuitive interfaces, and thoughtful designs that parents can quickly figure out or instinctively know.
+Harried and sleep-deprived parents need options that are easy to use and straightforward.
+Trust us; you'll want a rocker that works with little input from your brain and body when your infant has kept you up all night.
+We looked for options with simple user manuals, intuitive interfaces, and thoughtful designs that parents can quickly decifer or instinctively know.

-The 4moms Mama Roo 4 is by far the most complicated with an app you need to download and a high-tech design and feel that could have you staying awake reading a user manual instead of sleeping when your little one sleeps.
-There are also products with a small section of buttons that allow you to choose swinging speed and direction, music or other sounds, and sometimes even moving mobiles.
+The 4moms Mama Roo 4 is by far the most complicated option in this lineup with an associated app you download and a high-tech design and feel that could have you staying awake reading a user manual instead of sleeping when your little one drifts off.
+There are also products with a small section of buttons that allow you to choose swinging speed and direction, music or other sounds, and sometimes even mobiles that move.
 The Fisher-Price Cradle 'n Swing and the Graco Glider Lite LX are good examples of this type of product.
 Not hard, but sometimes not obvious; we think most parents will dial in the details on these feature-full products in short order.